William Dennison Clark: Legacy as the man "who lost the Michigan - Chicago football game"

 Clark became known for the rest of his life as "the man 'who lost the Michigan - Chicago football game in 1905."
 In 1925, Michigan coach Yost wrote an article recounting a recent meeting with Clark, at which Clark constantly recalled his error against Chicago.
 Yost tried to set Clark at ease and wrote that "only Dennis still feels the pain of it."
 In 1926, Chicago coach Amos Alonzo Stagg published an article in the Saturday Evening Post claiming that Clark had immediately withdrawn from school after the loss because "conditions at the university became intolerable."
 Clark reportedly resented Stagg's article as he believed it had impugned both him and the University of Michigan.
 Clark stated that he went to his home in Detroit after the game, but he returned to the university after the Thanksgiving holiday and remained there until the school year ended in 1906.
 He then studied at Massachusetts Institute of Technology.

-Later years
+Later life

-In November 1908, Clark was appointed manager of Bell Telephone Company in Saginaw, Michigan He had previously been the company's manager at Hillsdale, Michigan.
+In November 1908, Clark was appointed manager of Bell Telephone Company in Saginaw, Michigan.
+He had previously been the company's manager at Hillsdale, Michigan.

 During World War I, Clark served as a captain in the United States Army Air Service.
 Clark married and had three children, Elizabeth, William Dennison, Jr., and Barbara.